opensearch-project/documentation-website/_ml-commons-plugin/api.md

 ## Registering a model

 All versions of a particular model are held in a model group.
-You can [register a model group]({{site.url}}{{site.baseurl}}/ml-commons-plugin/model-access-control#registering-a-model-group) first, before registering a model to the model group.
-Each model group name must be globally unique in the cluster.
+You can either [register a model group]({{site.url}}{{site.baseurl}}/ml-commons-plugin/model-access-control#registering-a-model-group) before registering a model to the group or register a first version of a model, thereby creating the group.
+Each model group name in the cluster must be globally unique.

 If you are registering the first version of the model without first registering the model group, a new model group is created automatically with the following name and access level: